-Design your own cool, silly or serious flying machine.
+Design your own cool, silly or serious flying machine at air-flair.com.
 Festoon your fuselage, wings, engine and tail.
 Choose a background.
 The multitude of colors, patterns and textures can create almost a quarter-million possible combinations (248,832 to be exact).
 Once decked out, share on social media.
-The randomly selected winner snags a customized 3-D aircraft model with the winning paint scheme.
-AirFlair also includes a donation for WSU Tech’s STEM aviation initiatives.
+AirFlair also included a donation for WSU Tech’s STEM aviation initiatives.
 Together we fly higher.

-Nature inspires us.
-Our Free to Bee microsite invites one and all to click, connect, explore and play.
-Plant virtual gardens for bees.
-Scroll over objects and watch quirky facts pop up.
+Our Free to Bee microsite invites you to click, connect, explore and play.
+Plant virtual gardens.
+Learn quirky facts.
 (Did you know honey bees never sleep?)
-The site communicates bees’ vital role in pollinating flowers, fruit trees and crops.
-(Bees play a part in almost every bite of food we eat.)
-Whimsical graphics and playful animation serve to make the time on the site fly and learning fun.
-Keep the conversation going with #FreeToBee.
-We also encourage you to visit Botanica, the Wichita Gardens, the recipient of our 2016 holiday giving.
+The site communicates bees’ vital role in pollination.
+Whimsical graphics and playful animation make learning fun.
+We encourage you to visit Botanica, the Wichita Gardens, the recipient of our 2016 holiday giving.
 Its 18 acres of wildflower meadows, canopied woodlands, formal gardens and water features offer sanctuary for pollinators and humans alike.

 A new logo, identity and promotional material captured the spirit of the not-to-be-missed Friends of WAM Art & Book Fair – lively, fun and full of creative inspiration.PATRICIA MCDONNELL